CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 ### Functionality
 *Functionality: 4/5*

 I think the overall provided functionality of all these pages are good.
-However, given the sheer amount of interests, opportunities, careers, and courses I think it would be a good idea to add a search bar to make it easier for the user to find said course of interest.
+However, given the sheer amount of interests, opportunities, careers, and courses I think it would be a good idea to add a search bar to make it easier for the user to find said course or interest.

 <img class="ui centered image" src="../images/RadGrad(2)Interests(searchField).png" alt="NONE">